LOS ANGELES (AP) — NASA has given up on the Deep Impact spacecraft, which suddenly went silent after nine years of exploration.

 The space agency said Friday the mission is over for Deep Impact, which in 2005 smashed a comet with a projectile to give scientists a peek of the interior.
 The spacecraft went on to rendezvous with two more comets.

-Last month, engineers lost contact with Deep Impact.
-After trying for a month to regain communications, NASA says there is no more hope left.
+Last month, engineers lost contact.
+After trying for a month to regain communications, NASA says there is no hope left.

 University of Maryland scientists, who led the team, say the spacecraft lasted longer than they imagined and returned many discoveries about how comets formed.

 Copyright 2013 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.

 Homicide detectives are at the scene of a shooting at Love's gas station on Edwin C. Moses Blvd.

 One man is in custody after a police pursuit that began in Franklin and ended in the area of Germantown Pike and Stolz Avenue in Dayton.

 Sidney Police are looking for a pair of men who robbed a Speedway gas station early Sunday morning.

 A big thanks to all of you, the WDTN viewer, who contributed to our campaign to the help the United Rehabilitation Services.